Mihai212/e-Commerce-Java-Automation-FastTrackIT-Project/README.md

-This is my final project for the "FastTrackIT" exam to be certified and qualified as a "Software Testing Analyst".
+This is my final project for the "FastTrackIT" exam to be certified and qualified as a "Software Test Analyst".

 It was made on a dummy site for testing.